 How Light Sensitivity Triggers a Migraine?

 Photophobia is a neurological issue that involves communication between receptors in the eye and the brain.
-Migraine patients appear to have a hyperexcitable occipital lobe, the visual processing center in the brain that increases sensitivity to light.
+Migraine patients appear to have a hyperexcitable occipital lobe, the visual processing center in the brain that increases sensitivity to light. (learn more about what happens in your brain when you have migraine)

 The brighter the light, the more discomfort or pain you probably feel.
 The wavelength or color of the light also plays a role.
 Blue-green light; the type found in digital screens, fluorescent lights, and in the UV rays in sunlight, tends to trigger photophobia more than other colors.